Miao festivals: Lusheng Festival

 The Lusheng Festival is the most common and great traditional festival in the Miao ethnic area.
 The main activities of the festival are taking the reeds stepping on the hall and the reeds competition.
 The Lusheng Festival is generally named after the Pohui (such as Shisanpo and Gulongpo).
 The time of the Lusheng Festival varies from place to place.
 The reason comes from the origin of the festival: in some cases it originates from ancient auspicious days, in others from celebrating a bumper harvest, or it can originate from myths and legends.
 Usually, a ceremony is held before the festival, and a respected old man from a certain village presides over the ancestors worship.
 Afterwards, the girls from all villages wear costumes and silver ornaments.
 The young men bring Lusheng to the reed field from all directions.
 The men and young people of each village form a circle, played the Lusheng, and dance for four or five days.
 The atmosphere is very lively.

 Ku-Tibetan Festival

 "Ku-Tibetan Festival", also known as "Eat Ku-Tibetan", "Eat Ku's Dirty" and "Thorn Bull", is the most solemn ancestor worship ceremony for the Miao and Dong ethnic groups in southeastern Guizhou and northwestern Guangxi.
 The festival is organized by the Miao people with various surnames, Gu Zangtou.
 Generally, it is carried out between villages with a close relationship in history.
 Xiaogu is held once a year, mostly in the slack season in the early spring and late autumn.
-Usually village people eat pigs, slaughter cattle, and invite relatives and friends to gather, to hold bullfights and to blow Lusheng.
+Usually village people eat pigs, slaughter cattle, and invite relatives and friends to gather, to hold bull wrestlings and to blow lusheng.
 Dagu is usually held once every 13 years, and the village is the host.
 The most important activity of the "Kuzang Festival" is to kill cattle to worship ancestors.